 Imagine you’d like to share audio — from a podcast, movie, or right out of the Music app — with a friend.
 Years ago you might have used an audio splitter to connect two pairs of wired earphones to your device, or you may even have hamfistedly shared a single pair of earphones.
-Now, it’s possible to share audio from one device with two distinct sets of headphones thanks to a brand new feature coming with iOS 13.
+Now it’s possible to share audio from one device with two distinct sets of headphones – so long as you’re running iOS 13 or higher.

 Sharing audio to a friend’s AirPods

-In true AirPods style, sharing audio with a friend’s AirPods couldn’t be easier – and it even works with PowerBeats Pro headphones, too.
+In true Apple style, sharing audio with a friend’s AirPods couldn’t be easier – and it even works with PowerBeats Pro headphones, too.

-Before trying, you’ll need two sets of second-generation AirPods, AirPods Pro, or PowerBeats Pro, and a device running iOS 13.
+Before trying, you’ll need two sets of second-generation AirPods, AirPods Pro, or PowerBeats Pro, and a device running iOS 13 or above.
 You’ll also need to decide which device is going to be the source of the audio.

 The person who’s going to share the audio needs to start playing their media, be it a movie or song.
 Their friend can then bring a compatible device nearby and you’ll receive a prompt to share the audio – tapping the Share Audio button will stream the audio to both sets of AirPods.